Johann Natterer: Family and early life

 Johann Natterer was born in Laxenberg, the son of the natural history specimen collector and falconer Joseph Natterer Sr. (1754–1823) and Maria Anna Theresia Schober (his mother), the daughter of a master baker from Laxenburg.
 He had a brother (Joseph Natterer, 1786–1852).
 Joseph Natterer Sr. was the last mounted falconer of Austria.
 When Emperor Franz I dissolved the falconry (Falknerei) in Laxenburg, he bought the collection of Joseph Natterer Sr. This contained numerous domestic birds, mammals, and insects, and Franz I assigned it the further support and the development of the collection.

 The collection was brought in 1794 to Vienna and incorporated in the Tiercabinet with the k.k physical-astronomical as well as the Kunstcabinet.
 The collection was soon made accessible to the public, however without scientific or didactic value.
 Joseph Natterer Sr. introduced both his sons to the collection and taught them the art of preparing skins and mounts.
 The director of the collection was Karl von Schreibers and he was assisted by Joseph Natterer junior, who began his career as a volunteer aide and terminated as first curator (Kustos) of the collection, while Johann became, in 1808, a volunteer (freiwilliger) coworker.

 Johann Natterer initially attended a Piarist school; however, in 1794, he transferred to a normal school and completed high school (gymnasium) there.
 From 1802 to 1803, Johann Natterer attended the material academy and heard scientific lectures at the university.
 He travelled through Europe collecting specimens and preparing them for the museum.
 He travelled to Turkey and Italy with the taxidermist Dominik Sochor from 1812 to 1814.

+Natterer married Maria do Rego in Barcelos on the Rio Negro.
+According to his son-in-law Julius Schröckinger, Maria and two of their children died soon after arriving in Europe, which Schröckinger attributed to the unfamiliar climate.
+Their eldest daughter, Gertrude, survived and later married Schröckinger.